gavgold/snapshot-analyser/README.md

 Demo project to manage AWS EC2 instance snapshots

 ## About
-The project is a demo which uses boto3 to manage AWS EC2 instance snapshots
+The project is a demo which uses boto3 and click to create a cli to manage AWS EC2 instance snapshots

 ## Configure
-This project requires Python 3 and boto3
+This project requires Python 3, click and boto3
 It makes use of pipenv to manage the package - you'll need to install pipenv

 You will also need an AWS IAM user with CLI access for EC2 instances